Trimer covers in the triangular grid: twenty mostly open problems

 {\bf Problem 2:} Is it true that $T_{012}(3n,3n) = 2^n n!$ for $n \geq 1$?

 {\bf Problem 3:} Is it true that $T_{012}(3n+1,3n+2) = 2^n n!$ for $n \geq 1$?

-Comment: Note that by $a,b$ symmetry the formula implies $T_{012}(3n+2,3n+1) = 2^n n!$.
-Henceforth we will omit such corollaries without comment.

-Comment: Colin Defant, Rupert Li, Benjamin Young and I worked on problem 2 during the conference and later succeeded in solving Problems 2 and 3; see [DLPY].
-We were also able to verify that the pattern of entries equal to 0 and 1 in Figures~\ref{fig:T012} and~\ref{fig:T102} persists for all larger values of $a$ and $b$.
+Comment: Colin Defant, Rupert Li, Benjamin Young and I worked on problem 2 during the conference and later succeeded in solving Problems 2 and 3; see~\cite{DLPY}.
+We were also able to verify that the pattern of entries equal to 0 and 1 in Tables~\ref{tab:012} through~\ref{tab:102} persists for all larger values of $a$ and $b$.